 Note the statuses in the code (DRAFT, APPROVED, PUBLISHED).
 Consider the business logic now: Someone may ask you to implement a functionality to prevent blog posts that a supervisor hasn't approved from being published automatically.

 class Post(Model): ... def approve(self): self.status = Post.STATUS_APPROVED self.save() def publish(self): if self.status != Post.STATUS_APPROVED: raise PostInvalidStatusError() self.status = Post.STATUS_APPROVED self.save()

-Idea #2: Putting Business Logic in Views/Forms
+Idea 2: Putting Business Logic in Views/Forms

 Another idea is to place business logic in forms or views.

-I don’t mean that you shouldn’t put any logic there at all: for example, logic related to dynamic order modification or user preferences works fine here.
-But logic that relates to placing an order, saving a blog post, or validating the status of a blog post inside a form is a silly idea.
+I don’t mean that you shouldn’t put any logic there; for example, logic related to dynamic order modification or user preferences works fine here.
+But the logic associated with placing an order, saving a blog post, or validating the status of a blog post inside a form is a silly idea.

 Just don’t do that.

-Idea #3: Services
+Idea 3: Services

-The idea is that you divorce your models, leaving only the definitions of your objects and their relations to other objects from your services or actions of behaviours (sometimes it’s called differently), where you put what the objects can do or what you can do with them.
+The idea is that you divorce your models, leaving only the definitions of your objects and their relations to other objects from your services or actions of behaviors (sometimes it’s called differently), where you put what the objects can do or what you can do with them.